 To be submitted electronically in Microsoft Word format via the MyUni, Assignment.

-Drawing on the material that you have covered in the first three weeks, select two infectious diseases not addressed in week two and prepare an infection control management plan for nurses working in the area having either a patient or patients with each of these diseases.
+Drawing on the material that you have covered in the first three weeks, select two infectious diseases addressed in the first 4 weeks and prepare an infection control management plan for nurses working in the area having either a patient or patients with each of these diseases.

 The management plan should outline the disease process, including the transmission of infection and source of infection, reservoir and the nursing management of the patient.
 Although you may briefly discuss the medical management of the patient this is not the focus of this assignment.